qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

 ```

 As you can see in the test above, I have two different tests now, one for empty
 city and one for empty country.
-If I was really worried, I could follow the logic and make four of them.
+If I was really worried, I could follow the
-Having `invalidPlace` would make it less clear _how_ the `Place` is not valid.
+logic and make four of them.
+Having `invalidPlace` would make it less clear
-These trade-offs often take some iteration to get right.
+_how_ the `Place` is not valid.
+These trade-offs often take some iteration to
+get right.

-Instead, I have used `invalidPlace` and its' sibling `validPlace` to construct
+Instead, I have used `invalidPlace` and its sibling `validPlace` to construct
 larger objects for tests that contain a `Place`.
 In the larger context I don't
 want to think about what exactly it is constructed of, so it makes the test more
 glanceable there: